isomerpages/ogp-admiraltypri/_programmes/DSA & ECG.md

    To gain admission via DSA, your child still needs to attain a PSLE score that qualify them for a course (Express, Normal Academic or Normal Technical offered by the school.

 Some [DSA videos](https://www.youtube.com/playlist?list=PLBArqKUr8vLVuSQc9LLTgRmo9zMx2krcC)

+Please feel free to write to us through this [form]( https://form.gov.sg/62c3aebfd8137600126a1e6e) and we will get back to you

 More information on DSA can be found on www.moe.gov.sg/dsa-sec.